younghwankim/RxSwiftClass/README.markdown

 - Unit Test (RxTest, RxBlocking)

-- When an input is an observable,
+- When an input is observable,

-- When an output is an observable
+- When an output is observable

 - Integration test with RxBlocking